forestdb/forestdb.org/models/spanish-gender.md

 ~~~~

 #### Pragmatic listener behavior
-As we incorporate the pragmatic listener, we now have a complete model which will infer the prevalence of women in some professional group based on their priors for that profession and its knowledge of the possible utterances.
+As we incorporate the pragmatic listener, we now have a complete model which will infer the prevalence of women in some professional group based on its priors for that profession and its knowledge of the possible utterances.

 Below, we run a simulation over the three professions (truck driver -- `camio`, doctor -- `medic`, hairdresser -- `peluq`) for two of the possible utterances: the "default" `mascpl` utterance, and the higher-cost `mslashf` utterance.